MicrosoftDocs/azure-docs/articles/virtual-machines/linux/sap-hana-high-availability.md

 </pre>

 ### Test cluster setup
+The following chapter describe how you can test your setup.
+Every test assumes that you are root and the SAP HANA master is running on the virtual machine saphanavm1.

 #### Fencing Test

-You can test the setup of the fencing agent by disabling the network interface on one node.
+You can test the setup of the fencing agent by disabling the network interface on node saphanavm1.
 <pre><code>
 ifdown eth0
 </code></pre>